washingtonpost/data-police-shootings/README.md

 The threat column and the fleeing column are not necessarily related.
 For example, there is an incident in which the suspect is fleeing and at the same time turns to fire at gun at the officer.
 Also, attacks represent a status immediately before fatal shots by police while fleeing could begin slightly earlier and involve a chase.

 `body_camera`: News reports have indicated an officer was wearing a body camera and it may have recorded some portion of the incident.

+`latitude` and `longitude`: the location of the shooting expressed as WGS84 coordinates, geocoded from addresses.
+The coordinates are rounded to 3 decimal places, meaning they have a precision of about 80-100 meters within the contiguous U.S.

+`is_geocoding_exact`: reflects the accuracy of the coordinates. `true` means that the coordinates are for the location of the shooting (within approximately 100 meters), while `false` means that coordinates are for the centroid of a larger region, such as the city or county where the shooting happened.

 ## Contributing